TITLE 56: LABOR AND EMPLOYMENT

 ii) If the employing unit is the military, Separation Form DD-214;

-c) The Agency will accept and process any claim filed.
+c) The Department will accept and process any claim filed.
 When the claimant files his or her claim, the claimant will be informed of the requirements for receiving unemployment insurance benefits, including the requirement that the claimant be able to work, available for work and actively seeking work.

-d) Within a reasonable time thereafter (customarily within 7 days), the claimant will be provided with a Finding showing whether he or she has monetary eligibility and, if so, the amount of benefits.
+d) Within a reasonable time after the claimant files his or her claim (customarily within 7 days), the claimant will be provided with a finding showing whether he or she has monetary eligibility and, if so, the amount of benefits.

-e) The Department shall require a claimant to file in person at a local office if there is a significant discrepancy between information that the claimant provides while attempting to file a claim via the internet and information contained in Department records or such other government records as the Department may utilize.
+e) The Department shall require a claimant to file in person at a local office if there is a significant discrepancy between information that the claimant provides while attempting to file a claim via the internet and information contained in Department records or other government records the Department may utilize.

 EXAMPLE: An individual named Smith attempts to file an unemployment insurance claim via the internet and, as part of the internet claims process, enters his Social Security number.
 However, Department records indicate a previous claim was filed by someone other than Smith, using the same Social Security number that Smith has provided.
 Smith will have to file his claim in person in a local office to clear up the discrepancy.

-(Source: Amended at 33 Ill.
+(Source: Amended at 43 Ill.
 Reg.
-9623, effective August 1, 2009)
+1523, effective January 15, 2019)